 Institutions and Inequalities

 This introductory course will analyze social structures and their impact on the experiences of individuals.
 We will look at the ways in which social structures construct and constrain reality for individuals and how society and social institutions shape individual values, attitudes and behaviors.
 The course will examine sociological concepts through an analysis of culture, social inequality, and social institutions.
-The first portion of the class will focus on understanding culture and how we come become social beings.
+The first portion of the class will focus on understanding culture and how we become social beings.
 We will then move to an examination of social stratification and inequalities, paying particular attention to the impact of race, class, and gender on the lives of individuals in American society.
 We will look at recent changes in many social institutions and the impact these changes have had on individuals and society.
 By the end of the course, you should understand common sociological concepts and perspectives and be able to consider aspects of the social world through the sociological lens.
 Students may take only one introductory-level course.
-Students are expected to take an introductory-level course in order to enroll in area and core courses in sociology.
+Students are expected to take an introductory-level course io enroll in area and core courses in sociology.
 Offered every year.